5 video projects every teacher should try

 School has begun, and you are about to meet your students for the first time.
 Fresh from other teacher introductory talks, your students enter your classroom take a seat and prepare themselves for another verbal talk.

-Why not shake thing up and do your introductory talk through an animated video?
-Sure, you don't have to do your whole 10 minute introduction through video, but a short 1 minute video will surely break the ice.
+Why not shake things up and do your introductory talk through an animated video?
+Sure, you don’t have to do your whole 10 minute introduction through video, but a short 1 minute video will surely break the ice.
 Let your students know who you are, what your hobbies are, what type of music you are into and what your favorite film is.
 Give your students something that they can relate to!
 Once you are done, challenge your students to create a similar video.
 Students can feel more comfortable expressing themselves digitally.

 Moovly has a range of pre-made animated characters for you to use.
 If you can’t find one that best suits you, you can always import your own assets!

 2) Make an Animated book trailer

 Convincing students (especially younger ones) to pick up a book can be one of the most challenging tasks for both teachers and parents.
 Reading is fundamental, and in this day and age, there seems to be a preference for watching videos.
 Having said that, it shouldn’t mean that video has to drown out reading.
 Far from it.
 Why not use video to promote literature?
 Challenge your students to create a book review video or an animated movie styled trailer about their favorite book that will excite their classmates and inspire them to read that very book.

 3) Create a How-To-Video